How to cycle a new freshwater aquarium

 Can the cycle 'crash'?

 Yes.
-Common causes: rinsing the filter media in tap water (chlorine kills nitrifying bacteria), letting the filter run dry for hours during a power outage, dosing antibiotics in the tank (some kill the cycle), or a major pH crash (very low KH).
+Common causes: rinsing filter media in tap water (chlorine kills the cleanup bacteria), letting the filter run dry for hours during a power outage, dosing antibiotics in the tank (some kill the cycle), or a major pH crash (when carbonate hardness drops too low to buffer pH).
 If the cycle crashes, treat it like a fresh fishless cycle and don't add new fish until it's re-established.

 Written by Jimmy L Wu.
-Sourced from established hobby consensus (Aquarium Co-Op, The Aquarium Wiki) cross-referenced with general aquaculture literature on biofilter establishment.
 Conservative framing throughout — beginners are the audience.
-See the editorial policy for sourcing.
+See the editorial policy for sourcing and methodology for the math.